heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 Integrate in your final pipeline a DAST check for the Sooze application.

 Provide some specific API routes, that should be tested with the selected DAST solution.
 Describe what kind of API you choose for testing and why?
+Put a section about this work in your final report.